aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 {{% alert color="primary" %}}

-Currently, you can also save to PDF/A-1 and PDF/A-2 formats.
+Currently, you can  save to PDF 1.7, PDF 2.0, PDF/A-1a, PDF/A-1b, PDF/A-2a, PDF/A-2u, and PDF/UA-1 formats.
+Use the [PdfCompliance](https://apireference.aspose.com/words/net/aspose.words.saving/pdfcompliance) enumeration to set the PDF standards compliance level.
 Note that with the PDF/A format, an output file size is larger than a regular PDF file size.

 [PdfCompliance.PdfA1a](https://apireference.aspose.com/words/net/aspose.words.saving/pdfcompliance) and [PdfCompliance.PdfA1b](https://apireference.aspose.com/words/net/aspose.words.saving/pdfcompliance) are marked as obsolete.